Webinar

 In May 2024 we sat down with LUNZ co-leads Lee-Ann Sutherland and Heiko Balzter to learn about why land use is an important research theme for funding, and the role of the LUNZ Hub in making a difference.
 Read on for a summary of the key takeaways or watch the full video below.

 Professor Lee-Ann Sutherland is an interdisciplinary social scientist and director of the International Land Use Study Centre at the James Hutton Institute in Aberdeen.
-Professor Heiko Balzter is a physical geographer at the University of Leicester and leads the Institute for Environmental futures.
+Professor Heiko Balzter is a physical geographer at the University of Leicester and leads the Institute for Environmental Futures.

 What do we mean by land use?